cschwem2er/imgrec/README.md

 #> Succesfully initialized authentification credentials.
 ```

-You only need to call `gvision_init()` once after loading the package.
-In order to avoid entering your credentials for each session, you can
+In order to avoid calling `Sys.setenv`, you can permanently store the
-permanently store them in your `.Renviron`.
-I recommend
+API key in your `.Renviron`.
+I recommend `usethis::edit_r_environ()` to
-`usethis::edit_r_environ()` to find and edit your environment file.
+find and edit your environment file.

 ### Image annotations

 Google Vision accepts common file types such as JPG, PNG, or BMP.
 Images
-can be passed to several `get_annotations`, either as url strings or
+can be passed to the function `get_annotations`, either as url strings
-file paths to local images.
-In the following example, `get_annotations`
+or file paths to local images.
+In the following example,
-is used to retrieve annotations for a poster of the Star Wars movie [The
+`get_annotations` is used to retrieve annotations for a poster of the
-Force
+Star Wars movie [The Force
 Awakens](https://en.wikipedia.org/wiki/Star_Wars:_The_Force_Awakens).

 <img src='https://upload.wikimedia.org/wikipedia/en/a/a2/Star_Wars_The_Force_Awakens_Theatrical_Poster.jpg' width='250'>